HCMacaneiro/fcc-arithmetic-formatter/README.md

 # ARITHMETIC FORMATTER
-## Created as part of freeCodeCamp's Scientific Computing with Python Certification
+### Created as part of freeCodeCamp's Scientific Computing with Python curriculum
 Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to True, the answers should be displayed.

 ### Rules